π²π² Myanmar

 - Review the Country Security Report for Burma.

-- Visit the CDC page for the latest Travel Health Information related to your travel.
+- Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.

-- Do not touch unknown metal objects and avoid traveling off well-used roads, tracks, and paths due to risk of unexploded ordnance.
+- Avoid traveling off well-used roads, tracks, and paths, and do not touch unknown metal objects due to risk of unexploded ordnance.

 - Keep travel documents up to date and easily accessible.